Jailed Shakespeare folio dealer found dead in prison

 A Prison Service spokeswoman said the prisoner was pronounced dead after being found unconscious in his cell.

-"As with all deaths in custody, the independent Prisons and Probation Ombudsman will conduct an investigation," she said.'A fantasist'
+"As with all deaths in custody, the independent Prisons and Probation Ombudsman will conduct an investigation," she said.

 The 1623 work, a rare first collection of Shakespeare's plays, was taken from a display cabinet at Durham University in 1998.